|

 creating complex consumer and business-to-business Internet sites,

 as well as for building high-security corporate systems.
-As a
+The objective was to offer an affordable way to build the most

 sophisticated, secure, and highly graphical Internet business

 perform well even with slow dial-up connections.
-To the company's knowledge,

-Base One has the only distributed technology
+Base One had the only distributed technology

 flexible enough to allow the same programs to run unchanged, whether